wecountwords/project-4/README.md

   - Add New Post is a form that is visible for any logged in user on all pages with a "post feed" (i.e. list of posts).
   - The post is stored in the Post model where content is a CharField with max 280 char limit.
   - Post api takes the content and stores it in the model.
 Once stored it will show up in the feed when next th epage is reloaded.
   - Open item: reload on submit is not yet implemented.
+Using a window.location.reload command.
+Better implementation would entail reloading a template or using JavaScript to selectively reload changes to the page.
 * **All Posts** - the _All Posts_ link in the nav-bar should take the user to a page where they can see all posts from all users, with the most recent post first.
 Each post should include the Poster (author) username, the content itself, the date and time of the post, and the number of likes on the post.
   - **Implementation**
   - The nav-bar contains a link to the _All Posts_ feed and the link is available to all users, logged-in or otherwise, from all non-login related views.